yiphei/yif-AI/encoder_decoder_transformer/README.md

 # Auto-regressive Encoder-Decoder Transformer
 > NB: LaTeX here is optimized for Github's Markdown, so please view it on Github.
 Also, Safari does not render Github's LaTeX and some SVG files well, so Chrome is advised.

-Current SOTA LLMs are all decoder-only models.
+Virtually all SOTA LLMs are decoder-only transformer models.
 Here, a new end-to-end auto-regressive encoder-decoder transformer is presented that outperforms, with fewer parameters, the canonical decoder-only transformer.

 ## Motivations

 Though transformer models have a singular objective function (next token prediction), the attention mechanism implicitly introduces another one: general (contextual) understanding.
-Indeed, empirical evidence shows that the earlier layers of a model focus more on general linguistic features (when applied to language) and the later layers more on task-specific features and thus more on prediction.
+Indeed, empirical evidence shows that the earlier layers of a model focus more on general linguistic features (when applied to language), and the later layers focus more on task-specific features and thus more on prediction.
 In a decoder-only transformer, the model learns when to switch from understanding to predicting.
 In an encoder-decoder model, the switch is more imposed by design: the encoder generates an output and the decoder has to continuously attend to the encoder output.
 Therefore, the encoder focuses more on understanding, and the decoder more on prediction.
 I was interested to discover how an encoder-decoder model would fare on auto-regressive language generation.

 The canonical encoder-decoder transformer is used for sequence-to-sequence tasks, like machine translation.
 Instead, the model here is used auto-regressively end-to-end.
 This, along with novel components described in sections that follow, beats – with fewer parameters – the baseline of a decoder-only transformer.

 ## Architecture

-At the high level, the architecture re-implements the canonical encoder-decoder model but for auto-regressive language generation.
-Furthermore, an additional "embedding" loss and a positional embedding operation are added and demonstrate improved performance.
+At the high level, the architecture follows the canonical encoder-decoder model but applied to auto-regressive language generation.
+Furthermore, an additional "embedding" loss and a positional embedding operation demonstrate improved performance.

 ### Encoder-Decoder

-In the canonical encoder-decoder transformer, the encoder runs once on an input, and then the decoder runs auto-regressively on its own output while attending to the encoder output.
-It looks like this
+In the canonical encoder-decoder transformer, the encoder runs once on an input, and the decoder runs auto-regressively on its own output while attending to the encoder output.
+It looks like the figure below.

 <div align="center">
   <img src="assets/self_canon_diagram.svg" alt="diagram" width="500">
 </div>
 <br>

 To use this architecture for an end-to-end auto-regressive task, the encoder and decoder are adapted to run serially on each new model input.
 The encoder generates an output and the decoder generates the next token while attending to the encoder output.
 When a new input is formed with the last decoder output, it gets fed back to the model, which reruns the encoder and decoder.
-To make this work, the encoder's attention has to be masked.
+To make this work, the encoder's attention has to be causally masked.
 The new architecture is shown in the figure below.

 <div align="center">
     <img src="assets/self_new_diagram.svg"